-- 7.6.4 Units for OCM metadata keywords and OCM data block metadata sub-section keywords shall match the units specified in Table 6-3 through Table 6-12. - 7.6.5 The units of orbit time state history data lines, where present, shall be specified using the ORB_UNITS keyword.
-Suggested units for orbit states are provided in the SANA Registry [11] for Orbital Elements (Annex B7). - 7.6.6 The units of covariance time history data lines, where present, shall be specified using the COV_UNITS keyword.
-Suggested units for covariance data are provided in the SANA Registry [11] for Orbital Elements (Annex B7) and Additional Covariance Representations (Annex B8). - 7.6.7 The units of maneuver time history data lines, where present, shall be specified using the MAN_UNITS keyword.
-Suggested units for maneuver lines are provided in Table 6-8 and Table 6-9.

-7.6.8 Apart from orbit state, covariance and maneuver data lines, units of OCM keyword values shall be compatible with the "Units" column of the accompanying Keyword Value Tables (i.e., Tables 6-4 through 6-12) for each section definition.

-NOTE: The units used throughout the OCM are generally a combination of kilometers for distance and seconds for time (e.g., km/s for velocity, km/s^2 for acceleration, and so forth).
-Mass is in kilograms, and force is in Netwons).

-- 7.6.8.1 Units shall not be displayed in OCM orbit state, covariance, or maneuver data lines. - 7.6.8.2 For OCM keywords that are not used to convey orbit state, covariance, or maneuver data lines, units may be included as ASCII text after a value in the OCM for documentation purposes and clarity only.
+- 7.7.4 Units for OCM metadata keywords and OCM data block metadata sub-section keywords shall match the units specified in Table 6-3 through Table 6-12. - 7.7.5 The units of orbit time state history data lines, where present, shall adhere to the specified units for orbit states as provided in the SANA Registry [11] for Orbital Elements (Annex B7). - 7.7.6 The units of covariance time history data lines, where present, shall adhere to the specified units for covariance data as provided in the SANA Registry [11] for Orbital Elements (Annex B7) and Additional Covariance Representations (Annex B8). - 7.7.7 The units of maneuver time history data lines, where present, shall adhere to the specified units for maneuver lines as provided in Table 6-8 and Table 6-9. - 7.7.8 Apart from orbit state, covariance and maneuver data lines, units of OCM keyword values shall correspond to the normative "Units" column of the accompanying Keyword Value Tables (i.e., Table 6-3 through Table 6-12) for each section definition. - NOTE: The units used throughout the OCM are generally a combination of kilometers for distance and seconds for time (e.g., km/s for velocity, km/s2 for acceleration, and so forth).
+Mass is in kilograms, and force is in Netwons). - 7.7.8.1 For OCM keywords used to convey multipartite orbit state, covariance, or maneuver data lines, units may accompany these data lines via the ORB_UNITS, COV_UNITS and MAN_UNITS keywords, respectively.
+Units shall not be displayed in OCM orbit state, covariance, or maneuver data lines themselves. - 7.7.8.2 For OCM keywords that are not used to convey multipartite orbit state, covariance, or maneuver data lines, units may be included as ASCII text after a value in the OCM for documentation purposes and clarity only.
 If units are displayed, they must exactly match the units (including lower/upper case) as specified in tables 6-3 through 6-12.
-If units are displayed, then: - g) there must be at least one blank character between the value and the units text; - h) the units must be enclosed within square brackets (e.g., '[km]'); - i) multiplication shall be denoted by a single asterisk (e.g., '[Nm]'); - j) division shall be denoted by a single forward slash (e.g., meters per second is km/s); - k) exponents of units shall be denoted with a double asterisk (i.e., '', for example, km2=km2); - 1) The usual order of operations ordering applies (e.g., exponents before multiplication). - 7.6.8.3 Some of the items in the applicable tables are dimensionless.
-The table shows a unit value of 'n/a', which in this case means that there is no applicable units designator for these items (e.g., for ECCENTRICITY) and no units displayed. - 7.6.8.4 Apart from the ORB_UNITS, COV_UNITS and MAN_UNITS specifiers for orbit, covariance and maneuver data lines, respectively, the notation '[n/a]' shall not appear in an OCM (i.e., units shall be omitted when dimensionless).
+If units are displayed, then: - g) there must be at least one blank character between the value and the units text; - h) the units must be enclosed within square brackets (e.g., '[m]'); - i) multiplication shall be denoted by a single asterisk (e.g., '[Nm]'); - i) division shall be denoted by a single forward slash (e.g., meters per second is m/s); - k) exponents of units shall be denoted with a double asterisk (i.e., '', for example, m2=m2); - 1) The usual order of operations ordering applies (e.g., exponents before multiplication).

+7.7.8.3 Some of the items in the applicable tables are dimensionless.
+The table shows a unit value of 'n/a', which in this case means that there is no applicable units designator for these items (e.g., for ECCENTRICITY) and no units displayed.

-7.7 COMMENTS IN THE ORBIT DATA MESSAGES
+7.8 COMMENTS IN THE ORBIT DATA MESSAGES